ozgurgulerx/inference-journal/days/day-008-groq-dc-dimensioning/questions_for_groq.md

    - queueing delay?
 4. What is the recommended strategy for **long-context** requests?
 5. What is the maximum safe utilization for stable p99 (the “knee”), and how does it vary by model?
+6. Do you recommend any runtime-level batching, or is the intended strategy “batch-1 + concurrency + routing”?
+If batching exists, is it an explicit compile-time schedule feature?

 ---